 Among educators nationwide, American Indian and Alaska Native educators make up 0.4% of the K-12 public school teaching workforce, according to the National Center for Education Statistics.

-With recent budget cuts in places like the St. Paul school district, where other programs have been prioritized over music and art, the gap is widening.
+With recent budget cuts in places such as St. Paul Public Schools, where other programs have been prioritized over music and art, the gap is widening.

-"There's so many barriers, but at the heart of it is just there's no Native people in music education," said Burnette.
-"Therefore Native kids don't feel safe in these spaces."
+"There's so many barriers, but at the heart of it is just there's no Native people in music education," Burnette said.
+"Therefore, Native kids don't feel safe in these spaces."

-Rock the Rez is the first time that many of the participants have entered a music space rooted in Native culture and run entirely by Indigenous community members, according to Matson.
+Rock the Rez has given many of the participants their first opportunity to enter a music space rooted in Native culture and run entirely by Indigenous community members, Matson said.

-The weeklong program weaves together modern instruments and traditional knowledge, with campers receiving music instruction each day — whether bass, guitar, drums, keys or vocals — alongside two culturally rooted workshops in areas such as plant medicine, beading and traditional language.
+The weeklong program weaves together modern instruments and traditional knowledge.
+Campers receive music instruction each day — whether bass, guitar, drums, keys or vocals — alongside two culturally rooted workshops in such areas as plant medicine, beading and traditional language.

-Campers are encouraged to use their own styles and voices, according to Burnette.
+Campers are encouraged to use their own styles and voices, Burnette said.
 If they want to use a hand drum instead of a guitar, or sing in their Native language instead of English, they can.
 The camp prioritizes their choices, encouraging expression that feels personal rather than prescribed.

-"The freedom and the power lies entirely with the campers," said Burnette.
+"The freedom and the power lies entirely with the campers," Burnette said.
 "As a mentor, I'm just there to support their development."

 Volunteers follow the campers' lead, supporting them as they set their own boundaries and define what expression looks and sounds like for them.